codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

 I am upset at Brendan.
-I
+I will

 ## Description